cdvelop/crudp/docs/IMPLEMENTATION.md

 // CrudP handles automatic processing of handlers
 // Uses slices instead of maps for TinyGo compatibility type CrudP struct {
-	handlers []ActionHandler // Dynamic table of handlers shared by index }
+	handlers []actionHandler // Dynamic table of handlers shared by index }

 // New creates a new CrudP instance